-In Sweden, Deloitte AB provides services to clients.
+In Sweden, the Firm (Deloitte AB) provides services to clients.
 The principle services are Audit, Tax, Consulting and Financial Advisory.
-Deloitte AB operates from 30 offices located in Sweden.
+The Firm operates from 27 offices located in Sweden.

-Deloitte AB is a limited liability company owned by 82 auditors and specialists being partners in Deloitte AB.
-Deloitte AB is a registered audit firm.
+The Firm is a limited liability company owned by 91 auditors and specialists in the Firm.
+The Firm is a registered audit firm.

-Deloitte AB is the parent company of its wholly owned subsidiaries Deloitte & Touche ATR AB and Deloitte & Touche Sverige AB.
+The Firm is the parent company of its wholly owned subsidiaries Deloitte & Touche ATR AB and Deloitte & Touche Sverige AB.